 - 44% of seniors who see a chiropractor reported having arthritis compared to 66% who didn't see a chiropractor.

 - Seniors who used chiropractic care were able to do strenuous exercise.

 - At a three year follow up, less than 5% of those who used chiropractic care lived in a nursing home.
 48% of people who did not use chiropractic care were in a nursing home.

 - At the same follow-up, only 26% of those who used chiropractic care were hospitalized compared to 48% of people who didn't use chiropractic care.

 Live A Full and Happy Life

 There's no reason for seniors to suffer needlessly.

 We don't have to accept old age and stop living the lives we were meant to live.

 Chiropractic care provides fantastic benefits for senior citizens and has an outstanding record of safety and effectiveness.

-To learn more about how chiropractic care can benefit you as a senior citizen, contact Florida Spine and Injury today.
+To learn more research about how chiropractic care can benefit you as a senior citizen, contact Florida Spine and Injury today.